kubernetes/community/contributors/devel/sig-architecture/api_changes.md

 // Still API v6.
 type Frobber struct {
   Height int           `json:"height"`
-  Width  int           `json:"width"`
+  Width  *int          `json:"width"`  // optional, defaults to 42
   Param  string        `json:"param"`  // the first param Params []string      `json:"params"` // all of the params }
 ```

-This new field must be inclusive of the singular field.
-In order to satisfy
+This new field must be semantically inclusive of the singular field.
+In order
-the compatibility rules you must handle all the cases of version skew, multiple
+to satisfy the compatibility rules you must handle all the cases of version
-clients, and rollbacks.
-This can be handled by defaulting or admission control
+skew, multiple clients, and rollbacks.
+This can be handled by defaulting or
-logic linking the fields together with context from the API operation to get as
+admission control logic linking the fields together with context from the API
-close as possible to the user's intentions.
+operation to get as close as possible to the user's intentions.

+As with `Width` above, the default value of the new field must be "nothing".
+If that field is empty, clients must fall back to the older field.

-Upon any mutating API operation:
+Upon a create operation:
-  * If only the singular field is specified (e.g. an older client), API logic
+  * If only the singular field is specified (e.g. an older client), that value
-    must populate plural[0] from the singular value, and de-dup the plural
+    is used, and the plural field is `nil`.
-    field.
+////////////////////////////////////////////
+// TO DEBATE
+// If only plural is specified, we have 2 choices:
+//   1) Error - clients must set singular to the same value as plural[0]
+//   2) API server populates singular from plural[0]
+//
+// Option 1 is "safer".
+Option 2 is "cleaner".
+For create it seems fine.
+For
+// update/patch it could be ambiguous.
+Worth the risk?
   * If only the plural field is specified (e.g. a newer client), API logic must
     populate the singular value from plural[0].
+////////////////////////////////////////////
   * If both the singular and plural fields are specified, API logic must
     validate that the singular value matches plural[0].
   * Any other case is an error and must be rejected.

-For this purpose "is specified" means the following:
-  * On a create or patch operation: the field is present in the user-provided input
-  * On an update operation: the field is present and has changed from the
+Upon an update or patch operation:
-    current value
+  * If only the singular field is modified (e.g. an older client), API logic
+    must clear the plural field.
+////////////////////////////////////////////
+// TO DEBATE
+// See above - RMW is weird here.
+User could have specified both but left
+// singular unchanged.
+Should that be an error or OK?
+  * If only the plural field is modified (e.g. a newer client), API logic must
+    populate the singular value from plural[0].
+////////////////////////////////////////////
+  * If both the singular and plural fields are modified, API logic must
+    validate that the singular value matches plural[0].
+  * Any other case is an error and must be rejected.

 Older clients that only know the singular field will continue to succeed and
 produce the same results as before the change.
 Newer clients can use your